azl397985856/leetcode/thinkings/graph.en.md

 Here are several common board questions.
 The main ones are：

 - Dijkstra
-- Floyd-Warshall
-  -Minimum spanning tree (Kruskal & Prim) This subsection has been deleted at present.
+- Floyd-Warshall -Minimum spanning tree (Kruskal & Prim) This subsection has been deleted at present.
 I feel that what I wrote is not detailed enough.
-After the supplement is completed, it will be opened again.
-  -A star pathfinding algorithm
-  -Two-dimensional diagram (dyeing method) [Bipartitie] -Topological Sort〔 Topological Sort〕
+After the supplement is completed, it will be opened again. -A star pathfinding algorithm -Two-dimensional diagram (dyeing method) [Bipartitie] -Topological Sort〔 Topological Sort〕

 The templates for common algorithms are listed below.

 > All the templates below are based on adjacency matrix modeling.

 It is strongly recommended that you learn the following classic algorithm after you have finished the search for special articles.
 You can test a few ordinary search questions, and if you can make them, you can learn more.
-Recommended topic: [Maximize the value of the path in a picture] (https://leetcode-cn.com/problems/maximum-path-quality-of-a-graph / "Maximize the value of the path in a picture")
+Recommended topic: [Maximize the value of the path in a picture](https://leetcode-cn.com/problems/maximum-path-quality-of-a-graph / "Maximize the value of the path in a picture")

 ### Shortest distance, shortest path